American West Conference

 The American West Conference (AWC) was a college athletic conference in the United States from 1993 to 1996.
 It consisted of schools in California and Utah.
 The charter members of the conference were California Polytechnic State University; California State University, Northridge; California State University, Sacramento; the University of California, Davis; and Southern Utah University.

 The conference comprised schools from the old Western Football Conference that had recently made the move from NCAA Division II to NCAA Division I. The conference was founded on July 15, 1993, as an NCAA Division I-AA football-only conference.
 It added additional sports a year later.
 The members were prompted to move their programs in response to an NCAA ruling barring member institutions from competing in football at a lower level than other sports.

 The only commissioner of the American West Conference was Vic Buccola, who had been the athletic director at Cal Poly from 1973 to 1981, and commissioner of the Western Football Conference from 1981 to 1992.

 History

 1993–94: I-AA football only

 UC Davis and Southern Utah tied for the 1993 AWC football championship with 3–1 records.
 Although UC Davis was a conference member, the team was listed in Division II polls, and participated in the Division II postseason.

 1994–95

-UC Davis left the AWC after the 1993 season, leaving Cal Poly San Luis Obispo, Cal State Northridge, Sacramento State, Southern Utah for the 1994–95 season.
+UC Davis left the AWC after the 1993 season, opting to stay in Division II, leaving Cal Poly San Luis Obispo, Cal State Northridge, Sacramento State, Southern Utah for the 1994–95 season.
 In the 1994–95 season, the AWC sponsored men's and women's cross country, men's and women's basketball, men's and women's track and field, and women's tennis, in addition to football.
 The AWC did not have an automatic bid to the NCAA championships since the NCAA requires a conference to have six teams.

 Cal Poly San Luis Obispo won the 1994 AWC football championship.